stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 For more details about how this tooling works and the design decisions, read my [article on designing a wrapper for TF](https://www.stuartellis.name/articles/tf-wrapper-design/).

-> This article uses the identifier _TF_ or _tf_ for Terraform and OpenTofu.
+> This article uses the identifier _TF_ or _tf_ for OpenTofu and Terraform.
 Both tools accept the same commands and have the same behavior.
 The tooling itself is just called `tft` (_TF Tasks_).

 ## Quick Examples